 Those are people who can see the flag as a symbol of freedom whereas Indigenous people see it as a symbol of genocide.
 Those are the people who can see the flag as a symbol of unity when black people see it as a symbol of centuries-long exploitation and murder.
 For other BIPOC, it's a symbol of a lot of other negative things as well.

 The bottom line is: No matter what our citizenship status or color, BIPOC aren't actually free.
 Not to walk down the street with a bag of candy (Trayvon Martin).
 Not to hold a ballpoint pen (Tommy Le).
 Not to peacefully practice our religions (Nabra Hassanen).
 Not to go about our day normally (Sandra Bland).
 Not to travel in a car with our families (Philando Castile).

 We're not even free to call for help (Charleena Lyles).

 Simple actions can come with a terrible, lethal price for BIPOC.

 And when the cost isn't lethal, we still pay a daily fee for merely existing every time we're reminded--online and in-person--that so many white Americans don't even see us as equal human beings, much less see us as fellow Americans.

-The current president's outright hateful, racist anti-POC/immigrant rhetoric has emboldened even more xenophobic uber-"patriots" to commit atrocities as they wave the flag around and plaster it to everything they own in the name of patriotism and nationalism.
+The current president's outright hateful, racist anti-BIPOC/immigrant rhetoric has emboldened even more xenophobic uber-"patriots" to commit atrocities as they wave the flag around and plaster it to everything they own in the name of patriotism and nationalism.